 - Pictures from the evening socials (if there are any)

 Asking the event organisers for the event artwork ahead of the event is also a good idea.
-If you’re attending Content Live we’ve created one for you here which includes the event logo, promotional artwork and pictures of speakers (although it’s better to get your own speaker pics, on the day, if you can).
-We’ll add more in the run up to the event and on the day.
+For delegates that attend my live events we create a shared folder which includes the event logo, promotional artwork and pictures of speakers (although it’s better to get your own speaker pics, on the day, if you can).
+We add extra images to the folder in the run up to the event and on the day.

 During the event, participate in the social media activity as much as you can and screenshot interesting tweets, Facebook or Instagram posts you think might be useful for your follow-up post.